fncoding/kid-me/README.md

-# Project Setup Guide
+# Getting Started

-This guide will help you set up and run the project locally using Docker and Python virtual environments.
+A quick guide to a dev version of my project to inspect the code :)

 ## Prerequisites